 2017 Like it or Not (mixtape) is a rough and ready funk Odyssey that covers 5 years of bashment concrete box production with legends of the live hiphop scene: The Master, Dub Ninja, Coolio Desgracias – only on bandcamp.
 Download today!

-2014, Eponymous EP mixes by Ishu (unreleased due to general poverty and teacher training) this features musical material which would later be used for Agency Dub Collective on Bang For Your Buck and 3oB on Like it or Not, some verses also appear on the 2019 Sub Detonator album More Isn’t Less, (Dub Ninja Productions) and Like it or Not (BSR)
+2014, Eponymous EP mixes by Ishu (unreleased due to general poverty and teacher training) this features musical material which would later be used for Agency Dub Collective on Bang For Your Buck and 3oB on Like it or Not, some verses also appear on the 2019 Sub Detonator album More Isn’t Less, (Dub Ninja Productions).

 – Eponymous EP instrumentals also available on request –